paul-shannon/bio-gdb/README.md

 databases.
 Our emphasis at present is on filling to <b><i>graph</i></b> databases, neo4j and the google biomedical data commons.

-The first version is, of course, only preliminary.
+This first version is, of course, only preliminary.
 Expect changes in the next few days and weeks.

 ## An SBML entry for one reaction